chappers/chappers.github.io/_posts/2014-08-22-introducing-formdown.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [python]
+tags: [python]
 ---

 Announcing [`formdown`](http://chappers.github.io/formdown/).
 This is a simple python module which assists with generating pesky forms without all the html tags.

 This can be combined with [datepicker](http://jqueryui.com/datepicker/).